avaframe/AvaFrame/docs/moduleAna5Utils.rst

 kinetic energy :math:`\overline{\frac{1}{2}m\mathbf{u^2}}(t)` or travel distance :math:`s` (which are used in the :ref:`ana1Tests:Energy line test`).

-The path is resampled at ``nCellsResample`` x cellsize and needs to be extended towards the top (in the release area), in order to produce meaningful results when used in the com2AB module.
+The path is resampled at ``nCellsResample`` x cellsize and is extended towards the release area top to produce meaningful results when used in the com2AB module.
-Indeed, the result from the :math:`\alpha\beta` analysis depends on where the path profile starts.
-Moving the starting point of the profile will shift the :math:`\alpha` upwards or downwards and affect the runout value.
+Since results from the :math:`\alpha\beta` analysis depend on the path profile start, moving the starting point of the profile will shift the :math:`\alpha` upwards or downwards and affect the runout value.

 Extending path towards the top (release)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are two options available to extend the mass averaged path profile in the release
+There are two options available to extend the mass averaged path profile in the release area
 (``extTopOption`` in the configuration file):

 0. Extend the path up to the highest point in the release
-   (highest particle or highest cell depending on if particles or rasters are available).
+   (highest particle or highest cell depending on which particles or rasters are available).

 1. Extend the path towards the point that will lead to the longest runout.
    This point does not necessarily coincide with the highest point in the
-   release and and corresponds to the point for which
+   release area and corresponds to the point for which
    :math:`(\Delta z - \Delta s \tan{\alpha})` is maximum. :math:`\alpha` corresponds
    to the angle of the runout line going from first to last point of the mass averaged
    line. :math:`\Delta z` and :math:`\Delta s` represent the vertical and horizontal